 - Enable event views: Allows you to choose which Views will be available to users on the front end.
 You can read more about the different views in Section IV below.

 - Default view: The View selected here will show on your calendar’s initial load.
 From there users can change to the Views you’ve enabled above.

 - Disable the Event Search Bar: Check this box to return to the classic header from pre-3.0 versions.

 - Add HTML Before/After Calendar: These fields allow you to add extra divs (or other HTML) before or after the calendar as it appears on the frontend of the site.
+You can also use shortcodes here.
 This can also come in handy for adding sub-heads or announcements to your calendar.

 If you often use the the same information for events (for example, all your events are in the same city, or organized by the same person) then you can use the Default Content options to save time when making new events.

 To begin using Default Content, go to Events –> Settings and select the Default Content Tab.
 Next, check the “Automatically replace empty fields with default values” option.
 This is basically an on/off switch the the content you’ll enter below.